PubsandBeer

 BeerABVScoreNotes

-Brakspear (at Marston's Wychwood) - Bitter3.40ExcellentFresh yeasty and hoppy and enormously drinkable
+Brakspear (at Marston's Wychwood then at Banks's) - Bitter3.40ExcellentFresh yeasty and hoppy and enormously drinkable

 Harvey's - Sussex Best Bitter4.00GoodLovely Harveys aroma.
 Good flavour.
 Decent condition